 How will you be taught?

 A mix of lecture-style and group discussion with tutor guidance.
-The final week, Pitching Skills Workshop, will offer students the opportunity to pitch their film idea to the tutor to receive instant feedback on their pitch.
+The third week, Pitching Skills Workshop, will offer students the opportunity to pitch their film idea to the tutor to receive instant feedback on their pitch.

 Who should attend?

 The Screenwriter’s Foundation Certificate is suitable for anyone interested in screenwriting, of all levels and abilities.
 It is not necessary to have a project for this class, but you might find it even more useful if you come with something in mind.
 We also welcome novelists, short story writers, and storytellers seeking a five-week structured class with specific targets and measurable results.

 About the tutor

 Elliot Grove is the founder of Raindance Film Festival and the British Independent Film Awards.
 He teaches screenwriting and producing in the UK, Europe, Asia and America.

 Elliot Grove has developed a simple, practical introduction to the art, craft and mechanics of screenwriting.
 As a script consultant, and having produced or exec produced 5 features and over 150 short films over 20 years, he has a key understanding of the concepts, theories and tools that will make your screenplay exceptional.

 Elliot has written three books which have become industry standards: Raindance Writers’ Lab: Write + Sell the Hot Screenplay, now in its second edition (Focal Press 2008), Raindance Producers’ Lab: Lo-To-No Budget Filmmaking (Focal Press 2013) and 130 Projects to Get You Into Filmmaking (Barrons 2009).
 In 2009 he was awarded a PhD for services to film education.